 Computer network architects focus on data communication in machine learning.
 Computer network architects are responsible for creating plans and designing the layout for the data communications network.
 Data communication is crucial in machine learning because the systems must adopt new patterns without human intervention.

 Generally, software developers conceptualize ideas, design, and help create and test software.
 The same applies to machine learning, as software developers can design computer programs aligning with ML systems.
-However, to become a software developer in machine learning, you must also understand deep learning and other aspects of machine learning.
+However, to become a software developer in machine learning, you must also understand deep learning and machine learning differences.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"